GSA/Section508.gov/_pages/create/create-accessible-meetings.md

 <ul>
 <li dir="ltr"><strong>Digital first:</strong> Going forward, most meetings will see one or more attendees joining virtually.</li>
 <li dir="ltr"><strong>Select a venue/format:</strong> Determine if your meeting will be in-person, over the telephone, using a virtual meeting space, or a hybrid of two or more methods.
 Keep in mind that different venues require different planning and accommodation solutions.</li>
-<li dir="ltr"><strong>Know your audience:</strong> Because no two disabled people experience their disability in exactly the same way, it’s important to know who the audience is and <a href="https://www.w3.org/WAI/people-use-web/" class="ext">how people with disabilities use the web<span class="ext" aria-label="(link is external)"></span></a>.
+<li dir="ltr"><strong>Know your audience:</strong> Because no two disabled people experience their disability in exactly the same way, it’s important to know who the audience is and <a href="https://www.w3.org/WAI/people-use-web/" class="ext">how people with disabilities use the web</a>.
 If possible, those in charge of handling the accommodations for the meeting should speak with the disabled person(s) in question to inquire what their specific limitations are and what can be done to best accommodate their needs.
 Be sure to ask for accommodation needs upfront in the registration process.
 Ask for specific needs for captioning, ASL interpreters, etc. You will always need to plan for other unexpected accommodations, but it is vital to have an estimate of the audience’s accessibility needs as part of your meeting planning.</li>
 <li>
 <strong>Interactive features:</strong> What communications tools and interactive features do you plan on using?
 <ul>